 Based in Glasgow, the University of Strathclyde received its Royal Charter in 1964 as the UK's first technological university, it is the third largest university in Scotland by number of students.

-1. School of Business, Management and Economics focusing on and developing research expertise on the role of new business models, global value chains and small and medium enterprises (SMEs) in the context of a circular economy.
+1. University of Sussex Business School develops research expertise on the role of new business models, global value chains and small and medium enterprises (SMEs) in the context of a circular economy.

 Find out more: Institute of Development Studies